C-H-Chien/Photometry_And_Geometry_Calibration_from_mono_dataset_code/README.md

 #### Chien.
 (Mar.
 03. 2024):
 1. Enable the use of OpenCV 4 and above <br />
 2. Automatically do geometric and photometric calibration on a sequence of input images <br />
-3. Enable to do only a subset of images (if the subset of images are extracted in advance) <br />
+3. Enable to do only a subset of images (if the subset of images are extracted in advance) and make image name start from 0. <br />

 # Install